Advocacy

 Collective Advocacy

-At Advocating Together, this is mainly carried out by our Aitegether4Change group, made up of the Advocators and Communication Champions.
+At Advocating Together, this is mainly carried out by our Advocators, supported by a member of staff.

 Self Advocacy